The IF activity lets you create workflow branches and use classification results and field values to select the next activity.

 checkClass();

-Note: The CurrentDocument property is a deprecated.
+The CurrentDocument property is deprecated.
 Always points to the first document in a transaction.
 To get all transaction documents, use Context.Transaction.Documents.